-Since the most recent experience study was completed, we note that inflation has been significantly higher than assumed.
+Since the most recent experience study was completed, we note that price inflation has been significantly higher than assumed.
 Inflation is a component of several assumptions so the effects of higher inflation as a component of one assumption may be partially offset by the effect of higher inflation in another.
 We do not want to give too much credibility to recent experience, but we cannot ignore that current rates of inflation are the highest in the past 40 years.
 We will continue to monitor inflation in subsequent valuations to assess the reasonableness of the assumed inflation used in the valuation.
+We have, however, increased the health care trend assumption for the next few years starting at 7% while continuing to step down to an ultimate health care trend assumption of 4.40% which is 2% higher than our price inflation assumption.
+The increase in trend is due to continuing high expectations for prescription drug costs and utilization, particularly for specialty drugs.

-Our calculations indicated that the FNP is projected to be depleted, so the Municipal Bond Index Rate is used in the determination of the SEIR for both the June 30, 2022 and the June 30, 2023 TOL.
-The SEIR is 4.27% at June 30, 2023 and 4.08% at June 30, 2022.
+Our calculations indicated that the FNP is projected to be depleted in 2059, so the Municipal Bond Index Rate is used in the determination of the SEIR for both the June 30, 2023 and the June 30, 2024 TOL.
+The SEIR is 4.88% at June 30, 2024 and 4.27% at June 30, 2023.